akrbdk/devmap/include/english/questions.md

 - How many employees work for the organization?
-- Please, tell me a little bit about the people with whom I’ll be working most closely.
+- Please, tell me a little bit more about the people with whom I’ll be working most closely.
 - Will I work independently or in a team?
 - Where will I be working?
 - How advanced is the hardware and software I will be expected to use?
 - How did this job become available?
 - Before you’re able to reach a hiring decision, how many more interviews should I expect to go through and with whom?

-### Explain how you were able to work effectively under pressure.
+### Explain how you were able to work effectively under pressure. [&uarr;](#Articles)

 I worked on a crucial project that was supposed to be delivered to the client in twenty (20) days.
 My manager instructed me to get the job ready in ten (10) days without losing time on our other projects.
 I responded by challenging my staff